Welcome to Year 3/4

 As part of our Mastery of Maths curriculum, we have been practising our reasoning and arithmetic skills to help us become even more amazing mathematicians.
 We worked in pairs to answer questions on the back of golden tickets.
 We were tested on everything we have covered this year so far; addition, subtraction, multiplication, division, fractions, decimals and time.

 In geography we have been learning all about volcanoes.
 We have researched different volcanoes around the world and plotted these onto world maps studying the different types of volcano and how they are formed.
 We were lucky enough to make our own salt dough volcanoes and then erupt them.

 - describe and understand key aspects of volcanoes and earthquakes

 As we were erupting them, we discussed how the pressure would build up and why volcanoes can have secondary vents.
-We are now busy reporting about these volcanic eruptions, finding eye witness statements, gathering evidence about how the volcano came to erupted and how we predicted it was going to happen.
+We are now busy reporting about these volcanic eruptions, finding eye witness statements, gathering evidence about how the volcanoes came to erupt and comparing these with our predictions.

 This term we have been looking at describing and understanding key aspects of economic activity including trade links through visiting the local Tesco.

 We explored how fair trade is important to farmers in other countries and how the farmers can benefit from fair trade.
 We plotted these countries on a map; using our maths skills to convert distances, used globes to understand how far away they were from the UK and looked at different pictures and street views to compare the differences and similarities with where we live.

 This term we have been looking at Charlie and the Chocolate factory.
 We chose scenes from the book, which we wrote a play script for.
 The children then used stage directions to show the characters actions, voice and movement.
 We had to plan the scene, act out parts of the scene to help us decide which stage directions to use and draw what the scene would look like to help us with the scene descriptions.